Virnirr/Python-Proj/README.md

 ## Python Projects and Algorithms

-Simply Python Project and Algorithms
+Simple Python Project and Algorithms